openAVproductions/openAV-ArtyFX/manual.md

 Time controls the amount of time it take before the stereo track is faded in again.
-Note that this control is BPM dependant, and the center is directly on the off-beats.
+Note that this control is BPM dependant, and the center is directly on the off- beats.
 A setting of half (its default) is generally musical :)

 Filta